Bhavipatel21/generateRandomPassword/README.md

 ## Description

-As a developer i should a build an application which allows an end user to create a random password by clicking a button and selecting  character type options
+As a developer i should build an application which allows an end user to create a random password by clicking a button and selecting  character type options

 ## User Story
 ```